frandreoli/text_lemma_count/README.md

 2. Processing and analyzing the text, including tokenization, lemmatization, and counting unique lemmas.
 3. Handling diverse languages and noisy data with modular design.

-These points are accomplished via the two modules, `pdf_local_module` and `text_local_module`, whose workflow is exemplified in an accompanying Jupyter Notebook, which can be directly used.
+These points are accomplished via the two modules, `pdf_local_module` and `text_local_module`, which can be directly used inside the Jupyter Notebook that is provided in the repository.

 ## Module: `pdf_local_module`

 The `pdf_local_module` provides a class `pdf_analyzer` to facilitate text extraction from PDF files.
 It uses the `pypdf` library for reading and processing the documents.